denilsonwong/nodejs-api/README.md

 You'll also need to activate a couple of APIs in Google Cloud, the first deployment will probably fail and point you into the right direction.
 Alternatively, you could deploy the first version manually.

 #New try#

 Deploy To Google Cloud Run Using Github Actions by follow the instruction from the website below: https://towardsdatascience.com/deploy-to-google-cloud-run-using-github-actions-590ecf957af0

 Issue encountered and yet to solve:
 No credentials detected, skipping authentication
 Error: google-github-actions/setup-gcloud failed with: no credentials provided to export

+Found that the error could be from updated the secrets at dependabot secret section.

+From that, create an environment with name Configure deploy to google cloud platform and added the secrets accordingly.

 Getting updates from GitHub via Telegram Bot by follow the instruction from the website below: https://cyaninfinite.com/getting-updates-from-github-via-telegram-bot/